-Nautical bathroom ideas | Ideal Home
+Nautical bathroom ideas – Nautical bathroom accessories – Nautical ideas

 Be inspired by holiday cottages and days at the beach to create a fresh and relaxed nautical look in your bathroom

+Want to get the nautical bathroom look in your home?
 You can almost feel the sand between your toes and hear the lapping of the waves with a laid-back beach-themed bathroom.
 And, it’s a look that suits your bathroom perfectly, with distressed wood, nautical accessories and striped textiles.
 Go for blue and white, then mix in driftwood and wicker for a beachcomber vibe.
 Personalise the look with treasures such as postcards and photos to conjure happy memories of holidays past.

+Want more bathroom decor ideas?
+READ: Small bathroom ideas to optimise your space

+So even if you are fully land-locked, make the most of that coastal feeling with nautical bathroom design ideas that will bring the seaside inside.

 Take classic country style, add the feel-good factor of being beside the sea – and you’ll end up with a scheme that’s as emotionally appealing as it is visually.
 This is one look you can never tire of and is easy to adjust and develop.
 Add nautical and seaside motifs and accessories to your room with a light touch – particularly in the bathroom, where they can look clichéd.

 When space is tight in a bathroom, keep things simple.
 This compact under-the-eaves room has its smart boat bath centre stage.
 With natural light limited by a tiny window, this black-and-white scheme keeps things simple and easy on the eye, while tongue-and-groove panelling boxes off the pipework while providing storage and display space.
+If you don’t want to go too coastal, then look for nautical bathroom accessories that you can change easily.
 Pops of blue and red introduce a coastal theme perfectly in keeping with the panelling.

 This country bathroom uses gentle shades of blue and a nautical theme to add character.
 Using subtle touches of colour and minimal accessories is a great way to introduce elements of a trend without creating a themed room.
-Here, shells, starfish and a blue and white striped blind give the neutral bathroom a coastal feel, but only at its most mild.
+Here, shells, starfish and a blue-and-white striped blind give the neutral bathroom a coastal feel, but only at its most mild.
 The paneling around the bath offers the perfect place to display accessories.

 Evoke wonderful memories of summers spent in beach huts with a stunning photo of a seaside landscape positioned above the bath.
 Find a favourite picture and have it made into a large-scale print, flyposter or wall decal.
 Make sure that you seal it with varnish to ensure that it is watertight.
 Scour salvage yards for reclaimed wood to use as panels on your bath, walls and floor.
 Don’t be discouraged when sourcing salvaged wood – even when damaged, wood can often be restored to its former glory.
 Any dents and scratches become part of the patina of age.